MLB Hot Stove: Why a Mike Trout free agent bidding war could've topped $600M

 A little less than four years ago the Angels wisely signed Trout to a six-year contract extension worth $144.5 million that will keep him in Anaheim through the 2020 season.
 Had he not signed that contract, Trout would have become a free agent this offseason.
 Yes.
 Right now.
 Trout could've been out on the open market fielding offers from all 30 teams right now.

-Never will I question a young player signing an early career extension.
+Never will I question a young player signing an early-career extension.
 I completely understand wanting financial security.
 Trout, like many others, traded his maximum earning potential for that security.
 He's set for life.

-Had he not signed that deal, he would've been looking at a record smashing contract this winter.
+Had he not signed that deal, he would've been looking at a record-smashing contract this winter.
 I'm sure some part of him wonders what could have been.

-Because he's still so young and so outrageously talented and productive, it's fun to imagine what a free agent bidding war for Trout would've looked like this offseason.
+Because he's still so young and so outrageously talented and productive, it's fun to imagine what a free-agent bidding war for Trout would've looked like this offseason.
 Like I said, all 30 teams would've inquired.
 Only a few would have had a realistic chance to land him, however.
-Here's how I'd break down the suitors had Trout become a free agent this winter as originally scheduled.
+Here's how I would break down the suitors had Trout become a free agent this winter as originally scheduled.

 Serious suitors